cmahnke/911tv/README.md

 ## Known Issues

+* Border of TV set can be slimmer
 * Clock gets out of sync / duplicated.
 Maybe after following link
 * Detection of suspended audio not working yet
 * Subtitle generation untested